List of exoplanets detected by microlensing

-This is a list of exoplanets detected by microlensing, sorted by discovery date.
-To find planets using this method, the background star is temporarily magnified by a foreground star because of the gravity that bends light.
-If the foreground star has a planet, the light from background star would be slightly brighter than the star with no planet.
-Studying the brightness difference of background star between the foreground star with planets and foreground star with no planets, then mass can be estimated.
-The projected separation can be determined from how much the light bended.
+This is a list of exoplanets detected by gravitational microlensing.
+The phenomenon results in the background star's light being warped around a foreground object, causing a distorted image.
+If the foreground object is a star with an orbiting planet, we would observe an abnormally bright image.
+By comparing the luminosity and light distortion of the background star to theoretical models, we can estimate the planet's mass and the distance from its star.

-The least massive planet detected by microlensing is KMT-2020-BLG-0414Lb, which has about the same mass as Earth.
-The widest separation between a planet and a star is OGLE-2008-BLG-092Lb, which is ~15 AU; the shortest separation is MOA-2015-BLG-337Lb, which is 0.24 AU.
+The least massive planet detected by microlensing is KMT-2020-BLG-0414Lb, which has a mass about 0.960 times the mass of earth, or OGLE-2016-BLG-0007Lb, which has a mass about 1.32 times the mass of earth.
+The widest separation between a planet and a star is OGLE-2008-BLG-092Lb, which is 15 AU; the shortest separation is KMT-2020-BLG-0414Lc, which is 0.12 AU.
 There are 7 known multi-planetary systems detected by microlensing, all of which have two planets.

 List

 Yellow rows denote the members of multi-planet systems.
+Green rows denote the members of multi-star systems.